Southwestern Istrian: Main features

-In this subdialect the yat is i (Ikavian): lip, divojka, mriža, srića, in comparison to Shtokavian Ijekavian lijep, djevojka, mreža, sreća.
-It has little Ekavian which is mainly a borrowing from neighbouring Istrian Chakavian subdialects or from Slovenes dialects.
-It is mostly Shtakavian ("ognjište", "dažditi"), but it is not generally because Shchakavian examples are not rare.
-Chakavian features are partly of Southeastern and Southwestern type, brought and received in Istria.
+In this subdialect, the yat vowel appears as i (Ikavian), resulting in words like lip, divojka, mriža, and srića, in contrast to Shtokavian Ijekavian forms such as lijep, djevojka, mreža, and sreća.
+There is minimal use of Ekavian, primarily as a borrowing from neighboring Istrian Chakavian subdialects or from Slovenian dialects.
+It is predominantly Shtakavian (e.g., "ognjište", "dažditi"), although Shchakavian examples are also present.
+The Chakavian features reflect both southeastern and southwestern influences that were brought to and adopted in Istria.

-Josip Lisac quotes these features; "sequence w + semitone give partly u- in Shtokavian way, which is also in Chakavian Southeast, for e.g. u, unuki.
+Josip Lisac identifies specific features in the subdialect: "sequence w + yer give partly u- in Shtokavian way, which is also in Chakavian Southeast, for e.g. u, unuki.
 Partly is Vazam 'Uskrs', vajka 'uvijek', valje 'odmah', and that is Chakavian result, specifically Northwestern Chakavian subdialects.
-Dočetno -l mainly regularly gives a, which is Shtokavian feature, however, it is also well represented in Chakavian under strong influence of Shtokavian.
+Final -l mainly regularly gives a, which is a Shtokavian feature, however, it is also well represented in Chakavian under strong influence of Shtokavian.
 Especially interesting are reflexes prsl. ď, was it j, đ, ď, ž, also type mlajži.
-Example of type mlaži actually are Shtokavian result (dž) spoken in a Chakavian way.
+Example of type mlaži actually are a Shtokavian result (dž) spoken in a Chakavian way.
 J is Chakavian represented in many Western Shtokavian dialects.
 Phoneme h mainly is well conserved, but there are also deviations ...
 Usually, it is everywhere except around Premantura conserved čr-, as it is common in Chakavian, exceptionally in Shtokavian.
 Usually are a regular short plural of single-word nouns of masculinity, as it is in Chakavian and Kajkavian, sometimes also in Shtokavian.
 Generally is said for e.g. dva kantuna, tri kantuni, četiri kantuni, as it is common in Chakavian.
 Characteristically are substitute words ča i zašto, ča probably as acquired feature, zašto as old.
 Distinct Chakavian element bin, biš, bi, bimo, bite, bi characterize the subdialect, even in Premantura in the South there's bimo and bite".
-Accentuation is different depending on the place although there are some common features.
-It has a three-tone system, while in the area of Vodice oasis is two tonic (except in the village of Trstenik where is one tonic, similar to the Buzet dialect).
+Accentuation varies by location but shares certain commonalities.
+It features a three-tone system, while the Vodice oasis area has a two-tone system, except in the village of Trstenik, where a single-tone system is used, similar to the Buzet dialect.

-According to general features, it is part of a dialectical continuum and the encounter of Western Shtokavian and Southern Chakavian, with several divisions within the subdialect older than the 16th-century migration to Istria.
-According to Lisac, it was primarily formed "in the hinterland of Makarska Riviera.
+The subdialect reflects a dialectal continuum between Western Shtokavian and Southern Chakavian, with internal divisions predating the 16th-century migrations to Istria.
+According to Lisac, it was initially formed "in the hinterland of Makarska Riviera.
 That's the territory where predominantly was spoken Shtokavian, slightly Chakavian, and main features are Štakavism and "-a" in verb adjective in working, along non-Neoshtokavian accentuation ...
 The place of origination was not located by the sea (because it would be Shchakavian), but also not very far from the sea (because it would have "-l" instead of "-a").